 The Alberta Education Program of Studies is the starting point in the core academic subjects – Math, Science, Social Studies, English Language Arts, French, Physical Education, and Health.
-All of our Junior High students get training in a musical instrument as part of our concert band, and can choose from a wide range of electives including music, performing and fine arts, working internships, robotics, photography, videography, international travel, sound and light production, 3D design, and more.
+All of our students get training in a musical instrument as part of our concert band, and can choose from a wide range of electives including music, performing and fine arts, working internships, robotics, photography, videography, international travel, sound and light production, 3D design, and more.

 Instruction includes a wide range of styles including direct instruction, discussion, drills and practice, group work, individual research, and projects requiring application and demonstration of knowledge and skill.
 All styles used are designed to guide our students to become proficient independent learners who can work at a pace most favourable to their needs and abilities.
 With a low student-to-teacher ratio, there is ample opportunity to support students’ individualized course work and, further, for one-on-one instruction.

 Woven throughout the delivery of our high level program is a focus on the development of time honoured personal values.
 Learning at Progressive Academy moves beyond the classroom in preparing students to respond to their surroundings with wisdom, compassion, and resilience.

 Self paced study is the focus as the student moves on to senior high school.
 To qualify for the senior high program, students must be exceptionally self directed learners.
 This “classroom of one” environment allows students to move forward as fast as they would like, with constant guidance and assistance from the teaching staff.
 Many students are able to finish their high school programs in as little as two years.
 Acceptance to the senior high program is by interview with the student, parents and administration.